2024 Oxford Global Summit for Young Leaders (Shanghai)

 4001-699-686

-Engage with mentors and speakers from the University of Oxford and industry experts
+Engage with mentors and speakers from the University of Oxford and industry experts in a series of lectures, tutoring, and workshops.

-Official support by Oxford Global with an official Certificate of Completion
+Official support by Oxford Global with an official Certificate of Completion and award for the best-performing students.

-Diverse social activities to develop students' social skills
+Diverse social activities to develop students' social skills.

 OGSYL Introduction